Chart Color Schemes

 East Devonport features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households constitute 63.5% of all households, including 18.1% couples with children, 27.3% couples without children, and 16.8% single parent families.
-Non-family households comprise the remaining 36.5%, with lone person households at 32.7% and group households making up 3.8%.
-The median household size is 2.2 people, which is smaller than the Rest of Tas. average of 2.3.
+Family households comprise 63.5% of all households, including 18.1% couples with children, 27.3% couples without children, and 16.8% single parent families.
+Non-family households account for the remaining 36.5%, with lone person households at 32.7% and group households making up 3.8%.
+The median household size is 2.2 people, smaller than the Rest of Tas. average of 2.3.

 Frequently Asked Questions - Households